roman-shcherbyna/roman-shcherbyna/README.md

 ## 💻 About Me

-I'm a passionate full-stack developer with extensive experience in web development, automation solutions, and data processing.
-I enjoy creating efficient and elegant solutions to complex problems, with a focus on clean code and user-centered design.
+Full stack developer with experience contributing to large-scale and impactful projects.
+I place a strong emphasis on clean code, well-structured architecture, and high-quality implementation.
+I always see tasks through to completion, no matter how challenging they are.
+There are no limits or barriers for me — I continuously grow and strive to become a top-level expert in my field.

-- 🔭 I'm currently working on **RedInGo**
+- 🔭 Currently working on **RedInGo**
 - 🌱 I'm always learning and exploring new technologies
 - 💡 I love developing automation systems that save time and improve efficiency
-- 📊 Data-driven problem solver with a keen eye for patterns and insights
 - 🚀 Committed to continuous improvement and professional growth

 ## 🛠️ Tech Stack